Data Quality Management What, Why, How – Best Practices

 5. Other teams: These roles are considered to be data consumers, which means they use data – either in its raw form or when it is converted into actionable insights, such as sales and marketing teams, product teams, business development teams, etc.

-2. Measurement: How is data quality measured?
+2. Measurement: How is Data Quality Measured?

 The second most important aspect of data quality management is its measurement.
 These are data characteristics and key performance indicators that validate the presence of data quality in organizational datasets.
 Depending on how your company uses data, these KPIs may differ.
 I have listed the most important data quality dimensions and the quality metric they represent: